-Lead is known to cause a number of adverse health effects, primarily affecting the central nervous, hematopoietic, hepatic, and renal systems.
-Manifestations are variable.
-However, there is a general correlation between higher BLLs and the presence of symptoms.
-Acute toxicity resulting from intense lead exposure over a short duration is very uncommon and primarily associated with occupational exposure.
-Clinical symptoms of acute lead exposure include muscle pain, fatigue, abdominal pain, headache, vomiting, seizures, and coma.
-Adults with lower level, chronic, or recurrent exposures may be asymptomatic or present with vague nonspecific symptoms (e.g., myalgia, fatigue, difficulty concentrating, and insomnia).
+Lead causes a number of adverse health effects, primarily affecting the central nervous, hematopoietic, hepatic, and renal systems.4 Manifestations are variable, but there is a general correlation between higher BLLs and the presence of symptoms.
+Acute toxicity resulting from intense lead exposure over a short duration is very uncommon and primarily associated with occupational exposure.4 Clinical symptoms of acute lead exposure include muscle pain, fatigue, abdominal pain, headache, vomiting, seizures, and coma.4 Adults with lower level, chronic, or recurrent exposures may be asymptomatic or present with vague nonspecific symptoms (e.g., myalgia, fatigue, difficulty concentrating, and insomnia).4

 Many potential health effects of lead exposure are irreversible.
-Compared with other organ systems, the nervous system appears to be the most sensitive and chief target for lead-induced toxicity.
-More severe manifestations occur at very high exposures and include delirium, lack of coordination, convulsions, paralysis, coma, and ataxia.
-Lead exposure can lead to anemia by directly affecting the synthesis of hemoglobin (by inhibiting various key enzymes involved in the heme synthesis pathway) and by reducing the life span of circulating erythrocytes by increasing the fragility of cell membranes.
+Compared with other organ systems, the nervous system is the most sensitive and chief target for lead-induced toxicity.4 More severe manifestations occur at very high exposures and include delirium, lack of coordination, convulsions, paralysis, coma, and ataxia.
+Lead exposure can lead to anemia by directly affecting the synthesis of hemoglobin (by inhibiting various key enzymes involved in the heme synthesis pathway) and by reducing the life span of circulating erythrocytes by increasing the fragility of cell membranes.5

-Pregnant women exposed to lead are at an increased risk of adverse perinatal outcomes as well as non-pregnancy-related morbidity.
-Among adults in general, analyses of NHANES data (1988 to 1994) indicate that BLLs >10 μg/dL are associated with an increased risk of death from all causes (risk ratio [RR] 1.59; 95% CI, 1.28 to 1.98), cardiovascular disease (RR 1.55; 95% CI, 1.16 to 2.07), and cancer (RR 1.69; 95% CI, 1.14 to 2.52).
-Exposure in adults can additionally lead to increased blood pressure and the incidence of hypertension, reproductive problems, and decreased kidney function.
-The International Agency for Research on Cancer lists lead as a probable carcinogen and the U.S Report on carcinogens also lists lead and lead compounds as "reasonably anticipated to be a human carcinogen."
-Lead exposure during pregnancy can result in spontaneous abortion, reduced fetal growth, premature birth, and cognitive deficiencies in the child.
-As with young children, lead exposure during the critical initial neurological development of a fetus may be particularly harmful.
-Pregnant women and nursing mothers with high BLLs may experience elevations in both systolic and diastolic blood pressure.
+Pregnant women exposed to lead are at an increased risk of adverse perinatal outcomes as well as nonpregnancy-related morbidity.
+Among adults in general, analyses of NHANES data (1988 to 1994) indicate that BLLs greater than 10 μg/dL are associated with an increased risk of death from all causes (relative risk [RR], 1.59 [95% confidence interval (CI), 1.28 to 1.98]), cardiovascular disease (RR, 1.55 [95% CI, 1.16 to 2.07]), and cancer (RR, 1.69 [95% CI, 1.14 to 2.52]).6 Exposure in adults can additionally lead to increased blood pressure and the incidence of hypertension, reproductive problems, and decreased kidney function.7 The International Agency for Research on Cancer lists lead as a probable carcinogen, and the U.S. Report on Carcinogens also lists lead and lead compounds as "reasonably anticipated to be a human carcinogen."^{8,9} Lead exposure during pregnancy can result in spontaneous abortion,3 reduced fetal growth, premature birth, and cognitive deficiencies in the child.3 As with young children, lead exposure during the critical initial neurological development of a fetus may be particularly harmful.10 Pregnant women and nursing mothers with high BLLs may experience elevations in both systolic and diastolic blood pressure.11

 Public health efforts to reduce exposure to lead in the United States (e.g., removal of lead from household paints and gasoline) are considered major successes.
-Although it is difficult to measure changes in morbidity attributable to lead exposure, the percentages of adults with elevated BLLs have declined significantly over the past few decades.
+Although it is difficult to measure changes in morbidity attributable to lead exposure, the prevalence of elevated BLLs in adults has declined significantly over the past few decades.

-Based on NHANES data, the percentage of adults with BLLs of 10 $\mu$ g/dL or higher declined from 3.3 percent in 1988 to 1994 to 0.7 percent in 1999 to 2002 (p <0.001).
-In 1999 to 2002, the multivariable-adjusted odds ratio of having a BLL of 10 $\mu$ g/dL or higher was 2.91 (95% confidence interval [CI], 1.74 to 4.84) and 3.26 (95% CI, 1.83 to 5.81) for non-Hispanic blacks and Mexican-Americans, respectively, compared with non-Hispanic whites.
-Among women of childbearing age, an estimated 1 percent have BLLs above 5 $\mu$ g/dL.
-In one analysis of pregnant women, the age-adjusted prevalence of elevated BLLs was <0.5 percent, and exact prevalence could not be reliably detected.
+Based on NHANES data, the percentage of adults with BLLs of 10 μ g/dL or greater declined from 3.3 percent in 1988 to 1994 to 0.7 percent in 1999 to 2002 (p<0.001).12 In 1999 to 2002, the multivariable-adjusted odds ratio of having a BLL of 10 μ g/dL or greater was 2.91 (95% CI, 1.74 to 4.84) and 3.26 (95% CI, 1.83 to 5.81) for non-Hispanic black and Mexican American adults, respectively, compared with non-Hispanic white adults.13 Among women of childbearing age, an estimated 1 percent have BLLs greater than 5 μ g/dL.3 In one analysis of pregnant women, the age-adjusted prevalence of elevated BLLs was less than 0.5 percent.14